project-chip/connectedhomeip/docs/guides/BUILDING.md

 You need to reboot your RPi after install `pi-bluetooth`.

-By default, wpa_supplicant is not allowed to update (overwrite) configuration, if you want chip app to be able to store the configuration changes permanently, we need to make the following changes.
+By default, wpa_supplicant is not allowed to update (overwrite) configuration, if you want the Matter app to be able to store the configuration changes permanently, we need to make the following changes.

 1. Edit the dbus-fi.w1.wpa_supplicant1.service file to use configuration file instead.